cscribn/gaming-utils/README.md

 Convert an EmulationStation gamelist to a Retroarch playlist.
 See `./lib/special.sample.sh` for an optional sample of how to handle special paths or cores for specific games.

-## miniclassics-cores-wget.sh

-Download the latest nightly psclassic and segamini cores from modmyclassiccloud.
-Assumes wget is installed and in your path.

 ## rom2m3u.sh

 Create an m3u playlist file for your roms.
 "Disk" parts of rom name will be stripped off for comparison.